CrossyChainsaw/AutoClicker/README.md

 # Auto Clicker
 Auto Clicker is an application wherein you can simulate multiple mouse presses in a certain order.
 This order can be repeated multiple times inside of the application.
+Also can you simulate key presses which can be held down or just clicked. (also supports button combinations like CTRL+C / CTRL+V)

 ## Video of me using AutoClicker
 https://user-images.githubusercontent.com/74303221/174445252-d679ab56-0c1f-41cd-80f4-f5246094db82.mp4